AWM-PGH-Digital-Collections/Digital-Collections-Strategy/06_Digital_Asset_Management.md

 ### 6.4 Strategy In Action

-The following are projects initiated or deployed between 2015 and 2017 that exemplify the Organizational Transformation strategy outlined above:
+The following are projects initiated or deployed in 2020 that exemplify the Organizational Transformation strategy outlined above:

+* Attending the IIIF 2020 Conference in Boston, MA

 -----